Daniel writes on any subject based on his actual experiences and those of others as well as topics founded on facts

-Steps to Ensure Passing an Ordinary Smog Test
+7 Steps to Pass an Ordinary Smog Test

 I’m sure you already know the tips and tricks on how to pass a normal smog test (that is with a normal functioning catalytic converter).
 But so that you understand the trick I’ve just revealed to you, let me once again list the different tips for passing a smog test under ordinary circumstances.

 - Change the engine oil.
 Cleaner oil in the engine helps considerably in cleaner exhaust.

 - Warm up the engine.
 Run your car for at least 20 minutes prior to a smog test.

 - The use of fuel additives can be good and bad: Good if used consistently over many months prior to a smog test, Bad if you use the additives only for a short period before a test.

 - Avoid a smog test on a hot day, or do the test very early in the morning when the temperature is still cool.

 - Prior to a smog test do a general service update: change your air filter, spark plugs, and engine oil and filter.
 If your vehicle is really old, say over 100,000 miles, you may also use a heavier grade oil only until you’ve completed the smog test, returning to your normal oil grade afterward.

 - You may want to use a fuel injection cleaner a few weeks before the smog test.
 Don’t use it too soon before the test or it will contribute to failure of the test.

 - Do not disconnect the battery or have a jump start immediately before the smog test.
 This will surely make the vehicle fail.

-While many websites, articles and blogs say that battery disconnection is a frequent reason for failing a test, and this is in fact true, it is also the big SECRET of this entire article.
-Disconnecting the battery is the trick on how to pass a smog test.
-But it has to be done correctly or it will surely cause the vehicle to fail.
+While many websites, articles, and blogs say that battery disconnection is a frequent reason for failing a test—and this is in fact true—it is also the big secret of this entire article.
+Disconnecting the battery is the trick to passing a smog test, but it has to be done correctly or it will cause the vehicle to fail.